. . . your guide to visiting the holy places

 The Arab village of Amwas was levelled by Israel following the Six-Day War in 1967.
 Its ruins are in Ayalon (or Canada) Park, 2km north of Latrun Junction.
 North of the Cistercian monastery at Latrun are ruins of a large Byzantine church with mosaic floors, within which was built a smaller Crusader church.

-Factors against Nicopolis: 1) The distance is much greater than the 60 stadia in the earliest Gospel texts.
+Factors against Nicopolis: 1) The distance is much greater than the 60 stadia in most of the earliest Gospel texts.
 2) It would have been very difficult for the disciples to walk here from Jerusalem and make the uphill return the same evening before the city gates were shut.
 3) The existence of this Emmaus was well-known, so Luke would not have needed to identify it by distance.

 Administration: Community of the Beatitudes